Nexis-Network/homepage/content/docs/guides/wundergraph.md

    These commands install the required dependencies and start your project locally.

-4. Inside the `.wundergraph` directory, open the `wundergraph.config.ts` file and add Exzo Network as a datasource, as shown below, or simply replace the existing code with this code:
+4. Inside the `.wundergraph` directory, open the `wundergraph.config.ts` file and add Nexis Network as a datasource, as shown below, or simply replace the existing code with this code:

    ```typescript
    import {